tewidis/HPC/markdown/distributed_bfs.md

 1. Adjacency matrix: Number the nodes, use NxN matrix to represent edges
     * 0 = not connected, 1 = connected
-2. For an undirected graph G with n vertices and m edges, it's adjacency matrix is nxn
+2. For an undirected graph G with n vertices and m edges, its adjacency matrix is NxN
     * G = (V,E)
     * |V| = n
     * |E| = m